 - Add vermicelli and toss to coat evenly with spices.

-- Spread out into an even layer, sprinkle evenly with saffron-water mixture and rose water.
+- Spread out into an even layer, and sprinkle evenly with saffron-water mixture and rose water.

 - Toast on each side without stirring, for about 15 minutes each, taking extra care when flipping.